zaxguo/zaxguo.github.io/_pages/about.md

   * Cloud gaming, rendering
   * Fully heterogeneous SoCs

-**I am always looking for motivated students who are interested in systems and security research.
+**I am always looking for motivated students who are interested in above topics.
 If you'd like to join our group (as an undergrad intern or graduate student), please email me your CV!**

 Education
 ---